qndgsa/water_data/Documentation/5- HardnessBar Component.md

 ## Overview

-The `HardnessBar` component provides a visual representation of water hardness using a progress bar.
+HardnessBar.js, the `HardnessBar` component provides a visual representation of water hardness using a progress bar.
 This component uses color-coded segments to represent different ranges of hardness and an arrow to point at the current hardness level.

 ## Components